mendicant-original/newman/README.md

 ![Newman](http://i.imgur.com/92bZB.jpg)

-Newman is an experimental framework which aims to do for email-based applications what Rack and Sinatra have done for web programming.
+Newman is a microframework which aims to do for email-based applications what Rack and Sinatra have done for web programming.

 ### For a demonstration of how Newman is used: